billstclair/elm-html-template/Markdown.md

 ### Tag Classes

-If you add a JSON-style set-bracket-delimited object, without double-quotes around the key or value, between two block elements (or before the first one), you can specify the classes of tags that follow.
+If you add a JSON-style set-bracket-delimited object, with double-quotes around the value, but not the key, between two block elements (or before the first one), you can specify the classes of tags that follow.

 For example: